alexge233/relearn/README.md

 A simplified attempt, where one player uses classic probabilities, the dealer (house) simply draws until 17, and the adaptive agent uses non-deterministic Q-learning in order to play as best as possible.
-This is WORK IN PROGRESS.
+This is **WORK IN PROGRESS**

 ## TODO

 1. complete the blackjack example
-2. do the Q-Learning non-deterministic
-3. do the R-Learning continous algorithm
+2. do the R-Learning continous algorithm

 [1]: Sutton, R.S. and Barto, A.G., 1998.
 Reinforcement learning: An introduction (Vol. 1, No. 1).
 Cambridge: MIT press